 Because the band in your stomach restricts the entry point of ingested food or medicines into your stomach, there is a chance that medical tablets, capsules, or pills that are larger than a Tic Tac cannot pass through the band in your stomach.
 They may get stuck in your esophagus.

 Unlike a stomach which has a protective lining, the esophagus does not.
 Medical tablets, capsules, or pills that get stuck there may cause ulcers, heartburn, acid reflux, or even stretching of the esophagus.
 All of these are very painful, so be careful.

-Get the best lap band surgery from The Weight Loss Surgery Center Of Los Angeles!
+Get the best lap band surgery from Davtyan Medical Weight Loss and Wellness!

 Undergoing lap band surgery is a life-changing decision.
 It is a step in the right direction towards taking better care of yourself and your health.

 Make the surgery matter by helping yourself make the necessary changes that will not just result in weight loss but also improve the overall quality of your life.